 2. Each Board member shall be notified five (5) days in advance of any Board meeting.
 A quorum shall consist of five (5) members.

-3. The Board shall recommend membership dues and fees for vote by the Members and shall establish, after consultation with the Tennis Committee, all tennis surcharges and fees.
+3. The Board shall recommend membership dues and fees for vote by the Members and shall establish, after consultation with the Tennis Committee, any, or all tennis fees.

 5. The Board of Directors may consider a topic without meeting, upon unanimous written or electronic consent of its Members.

-J. Terms of office, membership on the Audit and Nominating Committees and the Association's fiscal year shall be from the close of one Annual Meeting to the next.
-The terms of other Committee Members shall be from the final Board of Directors meeting of the season to the final Board meeting of the following season..
+H. Terms of office, membership on the Nominating Committees and the Association's fiscal year shall be from the close of one Annual Meeting to the next.
+The terms of other Committee Members shall be from the final Board of Directors meeting of the season to the final Board meeting of the following season.

-A. The Nominating Committee, consisting of at least three (3) members elected at the Annual Meeting, shall, at the next Annual Meeting, submit a report of the names of the persons suggested by the Committee for election as Directors and members of the Nominating and Auditing Committees for the ensuing year.
-Furthermore, the committee may provide the Board with the names of members interested in serving on Committees of the Association other than the Nominating and Auditing Committees.
+A. The Nominating Committee, consisting of at least three (3) members, shall submit a report of the names of the persons suggested by the Committee for election as Directors and members of the Nominating Committee for the ensuing year.
+Furthermore, the committee may provide the Board with the names of members interested in serving on Committees of the Association other than the Nominating Committee.
 These names will be provided in advance of the August meeting of the Board of Directors.

 F. The Social Committee shall consist of at least three (3) members whose membership and Chairperson shall be appointed by the President.
 The President shall attempt, through his or her appointments, to stagger terms so that not more than one (1) member will need to be appointed in any fiscal year.
 The Chairperson will serve a minimum of 1 year and not more than 3 years.
 The duties of the Social Committee shall be to recommend to the Board of Directors a schedule of diverse activities and events intended to provide enjoyment and Member participation to help meet objectives stated in Article 1, A.